veit/jupyter-tutorial/docs/productive/git/git-bisect.rst

    down the area where a bug was introduced with  ``git bisect bad [COMMIT]`` and ``git bisect good [COMMIT]``.
-Alternatively, you can use the short form ``git bisect start [BAD COMMIT] [GOOD COMMIT]``. ``git bisect`` then checks out a commit in the middle and asks you to test it, e.g.:
+Alternatively, you can use the short form ``git bisect start [BAD COMMIT] [GOOD COMMIT]``. ``git bisect`` then checks out a commit in the middle and asks you to test it, for example:

    .. code-block:: console